 What is “Heirloom Cacao”?

-Heirloom cacao are the diamonds of cacao — cacao trees and beans endowed with a combination of historic, cultural, botanical, geographical, and most importantly flavor value.
-They are the foundation of the best tasting chocolate.
+Heirloom cacao are the diamonds of cacao trees producing the finest flavor.
+They are endowed with a combination of historic, cultural, botanical, geographical and flavor value that is the foundation of the best tasting chocolate.

 Why is heirloom cacao important?

 Heirloom and indigenous species of cacao have a number ecological, economic and social benefits:

 - Cacao is a crop grown primarily by small scale farmers in lowland tropical regions.
 Most production occurs in areas of high biodiversity.
 Research shows that where cacao is an important source of income, it contributes to roughly one-third of a family’s total revenue.

 - Indigenous cacao trees are often used in agroforestry initiatives.
 Heirloom varietals most often grow in the shade and grow harmoniously with other fruit trees, such as bananas, papayas, or cashews.
 This type of agriculture increases farmers’ ability to protect against blight and increase sources of revenue.